Trihydro/TIM-Manager/db-scripts/pgsql/migration/README.md

 The script requires the following to be installed:
 * Docker

+## print_progress.sh
+This script is used to print the progress of the migration process when executing SQL scripts one at a time.
+It is designed to be executed from the /db-scripts/pgsql/migration directory by the `migrate_data.sh` script.
+The user should not have to execute this script directly.

 ## sample.env
 A sample.env file is provided in this directory.
 Rename this file to .env and update the values to match your environment.